Quantum Analytic Descent: Classically computing the entire energy surface

-\emph{Classically computing the energy surface}---A large class of potential applications of variational quantum circuits assume a target function that corresponds to \emph{linear} mappings $E(\underline{\theta}) := \tr[\mathcal{H} \, \Phi(\underline{\theta})\rho_0]$, that can be used to model, e.g., the expected energy of a physical system when $\mathcal{H}$ is a Hamiltonian.
-Although quantum natural gradient \cite{ sweke2019stochastic, van2020measurement, koczor2019quantum} allows for more general objective functions, here we only consider such linear mappings.
-This, nevertheless, still contains a large class of important applications, such as the variational quantum eigensolver.
+A large class of potential applications in the context of variational quantum algorithms assume a target function that corresponds to \emph{linear mappings} of the form $E(\underline{\theta}) := \tr[\mathcal{H} \, \Phi(\underline{\theta})\rho_0]$, that can be used to model, e.g., the expected energy of a physical system when $\mathcal{H}$ is a Hamiltonian \cite{endo2020hybrid, cerezo2020variationalreview, bharti2021noisy}.